 - h.)
 Athletes starting in any wave before the one that the athlete is assigned to, will be disqualified; - i.)
-Athletes who are late to the assigned wave will need the approval of the Start Technical Official.
+Athletes who are late to the assigned wave will need the approval of the Start Technical Official to start in a later wave.
 The athlete start time will be the start time of the assigned wave. - 4.8 Start procedure (Interval Start System): - a.)
 An interval start is defined when the start is given at different times to different groups of athletes who are competing together.
-Typically it is used in PTWC and PTVI events . - b.)
+Typically, it is used in PTWC and PTVI events; - b.)
 Athletes are responsible for being at the start line on time; - c.)
 A video camera shall be used to record the entire start; - d.)
 The Start Technical Officials are responsible for synchronising their own and the Timekeepers' watches; - e.)
 Start Technical Officials must provide all athletes with the opportunity to start at their correct times.
 An assistant responsible for recording the details for any violations at the start must be placed near the starter.
 The athletes' actual start time must be noted with both electric and hand timing, in case the Competition Jury decides his/her late start was due to force majeure; - f.)
-Athletes will be called to the start area and will occupy the start positions according to the TOs' instructions; - g.)
+Athletes will be called to the start area and will occupy the start positions according to the Technical Officials' instructions; - g.)
 Ten minutes before their start time, all the athletes should be ready at the start area; - h.)
 Five minutes before their start time, athletes will be asked to take their position at the start area; - i.)
 One minute before their start time, athletes will be asked to enter the water, or approach the start line; - j.)
-When all athletes are in position, the "start procedure " will be initiated.
-"On your marks!" will be announced; - k.)
+When all athletes are in position, the 'start procedure' will be initiated as defined in 4.7 b.) to 4.7 f); "On your marks!" will be announced; - k.)
 The start signal (horn blast) will be sounded at the exact start time of the wave; - I.) An athlete who is an "early starter" in a "valid start" will not be recalled to the start line; - m.)
 The early starters will receive a time penalty in Transition 1; - n.)
 An athlete who starts any time before the beginning of the "start procedure" or who starts in a wave they are not assigned to, will be disqualified; - o.)
-Athletes who are late to their assigned wave must get approval of the Start TO start; - p.)
-The athlete start time will be the start time of the assigned wave, and no adjustment to his/her start time can be made.
+Athletes who are late to their assigned wave must get approval of the Start Technical Official to start, and the start time will be the start time of the assigned wave, and no adjustment to his/her start time can be made.